kimschles/code-challenges/03_fibonacci_sequence/readme.md

 ## Challenge

-Write a function to return the _n_ element in Fibonacci sequence.
+Write a function to return a number in the Fibonacci sequence.

 In the Fibonacci Sequence, [the next number is found by adding up the two numbers before it](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).